This post may contain affiliate links. Please read our disclosure policy.

 - Make sure the sugar is fully dissolved in the egg whites.
 You can test it by rubbing a bit between your fingers to make sure.

-Why do you need to make this perfect chocolate meringue pie recipe?
+Why this chocolate meringue pie recipe works

 Frequently asked questions – FAQ

 I would choose a buttery shortbread, salty crust for this chocolate meringue pie recipe to balance out the sweetness.
 Or you can use a graham cracker crust if you want a sweeter flavor.
 You can use either homemade pie crust or a store-bought pie crust; it’s totally up to you and how much time and effort you want to put in.
-If you’re looking for a perfect pie crust recipe to use as the base, I have one right here 🙂
+If you’re looking for a perfect pie crust recipe to use as the base, I have one right here ๐

 You can still get some color on the meringue without a torch.
 It won’t be perfect, but baking it in the oven at 400 degrees for five minutes should give it a golden hue.
 Be careful not to let it overcook.